 Can you get high on Haute-Cuisine?

-We have been speaking with Chris Sayegh, aka The Herbal Chef, the man bringing plant medicines into the kitchen.
+We spoke to Chris Sayegh, aka The Herbal Chef, the Los Angeles based man bringing plant medicines into the kitchen.

 What do you do?